dbos-inc/dbos-docs/docs/explanations/application-structure-explanation.md

 ---
 sidebar_position: 1
 title: Application Structure
-description: Learn the structure of an Operon application
+description: Learn about the structure of an Operon application
 ---

-In this guide, you'll learn the structure of an Operon application.
+In this guide, you'll learn about the structure of an Operon application.

 ### Directory Structure